vassovass/Liquor-Licence-Site-v2/content/pages/about-beverly-jeursen.md

 ## Introduction

-Beverly Jeursen is a highly experienced liquor licence consultant with more than **20 years** specializing in liquor licence applications across South Africa.
-Over the decades, she has built an outstanding reputation for professionalism, reliability, and a deep understanding of South African liquor licencing requirements.
+Beverly Jeursen is a highly experienced liquor licence consultant with more than **20 years** specializing in liquor licence applications in Cape Town and surrounding areas.
+Over the decades, she has built an outstanding reputation for professionalism, reliability, and a deep understanding of Western Cape liquor licencing requirements.

 Her commitment to clients is simple: **achieve the desired outcome**.
 With one of the highest approval rates in the field, Beverly ensures that every application is handled with precision and persistence, giving her clients the best possible chance of success.